Robin Bartleman

 Robin Bartleman (born August 27, 1972) is an American legislator and educator serving as a member of the Florida House of Representatives from the 103rd district.
 She assumed office on November 3, 2020.
-She is a Democrat, supporting affordable housing, resolving the state's property insurance crisis, dealing with flooding and increasing healthcare affordability.
+She is a member of the Democratic Party.

 Education

 Bartleman earned a Bachelor of Science degree in emotionally handicapped education from Florida International University in 1994 and a Master of Science in emotional disturbance education from Nova Southeastern University.

 Career

 Bartleman has worked as a special education teacher and assistant school principal in the Liberty City neighborhood of Miami.
-Bartleman served one term as a Commissioner for the City of Weston, Florida, from 2000-2004.
+Bartleman served one term as a Commissioner for the City of Weston, Florida, from 2000 to 2004.

 School Board

-Bartleman was a member of the Broward County School Board, representing a countywide seat, for 16 years, from 2004-2020.
+Bartleman was a member of the Broward County School Board, representing a countywide seat, for 16 years, from 2004 to 2020.
 She was first elected in 2004 and was re-elected in 2008, 2012 and 2016.

 She was also an advocate for children with disabilities, having been a teacher in the exceptional student educations (ESE) program in Miami for several years.